-Prostanoids are the most potent treatment for PAH.
-Treprostinil, a prostacyclin analogue, has been used to treat PAH since its approval by the US FDA in 2002.
+"CAM2043 - a single weekly dose which can be self-administered by patients, has been used to treat PAH since its approval by the US FDA in 2002.
 It works by dilating the narrowed vessels in the lungs, so that more blood can flow through, resulting in a reduction of the pulmonary arterial blood pressure.
 This leads to improved oxygen transportation, increased cardiac output and, over time, less strain on the heart.